 During the time it takes you to reach your first check point, you can bring your flight log up to date.
 Draw a diagonal line across the space in the column labeled "ETA" and "ATA" (estimated time of arrival and actual time of arrival).
 Now add the time under the column "Time from last check point" to the time of setting course and enter this in the top space of the "ETA" space.
+When you arrive at the first check point, note the time of arrival and enter it in the bottom space of "ATA" space.
 If every factor has been accurate and your computations correct, these two figures will be the same.
 In actual practice, however, your winds aloft information may be in error, and a slight correction will be necessary.
 If the actual time of arrival is not the same as the estimated time of arrival, it will be necessary to re-compute the ground speed with your computer, using the time, rate and distance method which you learned in the classroom.

-Enter this new ground speed under the "Notes" column and use this speed to compute your next ETA.
+Enter this new ground speed under the "Notes" column

+and use this speed to compute your next ETA.
 If you are off course, you should compute your correction to converge on the next check point.
 This is the practical application of "off-course correction" on your computer as learned in the classroom.
 Estimating how far you are off course will require some practice.
 The more altitude you have, of course, the smaller distances appear.
 It will be necessary, therefore, to take into consideration your altitude above the ground.
 Care should be taken that your time checks are accurate and that you have maintained your heading.
 If you fail to hold your heading or do not record your time correctly, you cannot expect your next correction and ground speed computation to be accurate.
 Now do the same thing at your next check point.
 If your latest off-course correction and ground speed computation have been accurate, you will arrive at the next check point on your ETA; and you will be on course when you get there.
 The only thing you will have to do then is take up your new heading or heading to parallel.